 Orton–Gillingham is a teaching approach specifically designed to help struggling readers by explicitly teaching the connections between letters and sounds.
 Today—decades after it was introduced—many reading programs include Orton–Gillingham ideas.

-The highly structured program introduced the idea of breaking reading and spelling down into smaller skills involving letters and sounds, and then building on these skills over time.
+This structured literacy approach introduced the idea of breaking reading and spelling down into smaller skills involving letters and sounds, and then building on these skills over time.

 What Orton–Gillingham Focuses On

 This approach uses multiple pathways to help kids learn.
-For example, students might learn the letter s by seeing it, saying its name and sounding it out while writing it with their fingers in shaving cream.
+For example, students might learn the letter s by seeing it, saying its name, and sounding it out while writing it with their fingers in shaving cream.